Conference Papers

 Abstract:

 The paper acknowledges that Urban Heat Island Effect (UHIE) occurs due to urbanization impacting earth surface characteristics, changes in the vegetation profile within urban regions, and increased anthropogenic heat.
-Without a common agreed-upon methodology with the various objectives that cities wish to accomplish, Indian cities are adopting
+Without a common agreed-upon methodology with the various objectives that cities wish to accomplish, Indian cities are adopting methods to study UHIE that do not help them meet the original objectives and are often found to be less scientific.

 Keyword: Urban Heat Island Effect, Level of Details, Fit for Purpose, Heat Action Plan, Outdoor Thermal Comfort.